goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 Nutrition science rightly advocates for Michael Pollan's trio.
 And yet, personalized food choices, generated for you, based on chemistry, DNA, activity, biome, and goals are only just arriving based on peer-reviewed research.

-Inside Tracker is a quantified food and nutrition service, creating a hard science-based food engine, which along side your blood work and lifestyle, can synthesize a hyper-personalized food plan.
+InsideTracker is a quantified food and nutrition service, creating a hard science-based food engine, which alongside your blood work and lifestyle, can synthesize a hyper-personalized food plan.

-#### Show the Results, beautifully
+#### Show the results, beautifully

 Nutrition science is complicated.
-How foods interact with your chemistry and what food our particular bodies and minds need needs to be shown in straight-forward methods.
+How foods interact with your chemistry and what food our particular bodies and minds need must be shown in straightforward methods.
 It shouldn’t take a Masters degree in Nutrition to interpret your results.

 <Quote quotee="From Bathroom to Healthroom" quoteeSub="">Data let us live aware of our health.
 For example, when we are messaged that ice cream is high in fat, high in sugar, and high in cow's milk, we process that as "Okay, that's bad, but so what?"
 As soon as that message becomes quantified, and not by keeping annoying food diaries and looking up the nutrition content of every bite or sip, we get religion.
 Data take us by the shoulders and shake.
 We notice that eating this way, and continuing to do so, has taken days, or even a few years, off our precious life expectancy.
 That is when the entire world changes.
 But not before.</Quote>